FLUID LOGBrakeFluidFlushCost

 You do not need to pay $200 for a brake fluid flush.
-Here are 9 proven ways to pay less.
+Coupon sources, DIY math, bundling tactics, and how to spot an unnecessary flush so you can decline.

 Check for coupons before you go